Robert Cadman

 Cadman walked some 250 metres up the rope that connected the 68-metre-high spire of St Mary's Church with an anchor in the ground in Gay Meadow, Shrewsbury.
-Climbing up the rope across the River Severn, he performed tricks on the way.
+He performed trick while climbing up the rope across the River Severn.
 When at the top, near the pinnacle of the spire, he donned a wooden breastplate with a central groove and hurtled to earth along the rope.